Index

 The new web: why the agentic era needs infrastructure, not just intelligence

 The internet is entering a transition that echoes the mid-1990s.
 Back then, the web was fragmented, vendor-led, and incompatible.
 Developers wrote one version of a page for Netscape and another for Internet Explorer.
 Features worked in one browser and broke in the other.
-The web was full of promise, but it was not yet a platform.
+The web was full of promise, but it wasn't yet a platform.
 It took a decade of standards work to escape that fragmentation and build the interoperable web we rely on today.

 A familiar fragmentation